-"But even with highly contaminated water sources like that one, we can achieve 99.9 percent purity with our silver- and copper-nanoparticle paper, bringing bacteria levels comparable to those of US drinking water," Dankovich said.
+"In Africa, we wanted to see if the filters would work on 'real water,' not water purposely contaminated in the lab," she said.
+"One day, while we were filtering contaminated water from an irrigation canal, nearby workers directed us to a ditch next to an elementary school, where raw sewage had been dumped.
+We found millions of bacteria; it was a challenging sample,” Dankovich noted.(Delhi Jal Board to Increase Use of Recycled Water)"But even with highly contaminated water sources like that one, we can achieve 99.9 percent purity with our silver- and copper-nanoparticle paper, bringing bacteria levels comparable to those of US drinking water," Dankovich said.
 The technology of the water filter and results of recent field tests conducted in Africa and Bangladesh were presented at a meeting of the American Chemical Society (ACS).

 For the latest food news, health tips and recipes, like us on Facebook or follow us on Twitter and YouTube.